shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ### Evaluation

-FaceBook research (STS) evaluates sentence embeddings on semantic textual similarity tasks and downstream transfer tasks.
+FaceBook research (STS) evaluates sentence embeddings on semantic textual similarity tasks and downstream transfer tasks.<br/>
 The FaceBook encoder based on a bi-directional LSTM architecture with max pooling, trained on the Stanford Natural <br/>
-Language Inference (SNLI)dataset delivered better encoder results than the known popular approaches like SkipThought or FastSent.
+Language Inference (SNLI)dataset delivered better encoder results than the known popular approaches like SkipThought or FastSent.<br/>

 ### Trained model